-As markets begin to adopt federated identity models, at Liminal, we’ve seen some early drivers that have the heft and user consolidation to make a real dent in broader adoption of digital identification.
+As markets begin to adopt federated identity models, at Liminal, we’ve seen some early drivers with the heft and user consolidation to make a real dent in the broader adoption of digital identification.
 How far—or near—are we from a tipping point where consumers can upload an officially issued identification to a mobile wallet or sign into many online systems with a single reusable credential?

-Today, there are bigger authorities getting behind officially issued and administered digital identification.
+Today, there are bigger authorities getting behind in officially issuing and administering digital identification.
 Big Tech players (e.g., Google, Apple) are likely to be even bigger drivers of consumer adoption.
-The COVID pandemic accelerated a lot of things, including digital wallets as payment systems.
-In 2021, 32% of mobile wallet users had three or more mobile wallets (Apple Pay, Google Pay, etc.), which was up from 21% a year earlier.
-That’s a massive user base of both digital natives and their Gen X big siblings who are increasingly comfortable and confident using their cell phone as more than just a communication tool.
+The COVID pandemic accelerated many things, including digital wallets as payment systems.
+In 2021, 32% of mobile wallet users had three or more mobile wallets (Apple Pay, Google Pay, etc.), up from 21% a year earlier.
+That’s a massive user base of digital natives and their Gen X big siblings who are increasingly comfortable and confident using their cell phones as more than just a communication tool.
 Increasingly, it’s a payment tool as well.

 Some states that have already adopted mDLs include Arizona, Maryland, Connecticut, Georgia, Iowa, Kentucky, Oklahoma, and Utah.
 These states are working to put REAL IDs directly in their residents’ digital wallets, and the TSA can already accept mDLs at a few U.S. airports, including:

-The EU is currently working to roll out the European Digital Identity, which will be available to all EU citizens, residents, and businesses under the eIDAS 2.0 regulatory framework.
-Like an mDL in the United States, European Digital Identity allows parties to verify their identities online and in person for a variety of public and private services throughout the EU.
+The EU is working to roll out the European Digital Identity, which will be available to all EU citizens, residents, and businesses under the eIDAS 2.0 regulatory framework.
+Like an mDL in the United States, European Digital Identity allows parties to verify their identities online and in person for various public and private services throughout the EU.
 The EU is also aiming to establish a decentralized system where users control their own accounts, another step toward federated identity ecosystems.

 To this end, some of the tech giants are coming together in a combined effort to support common standards, like the World Wide Web Consortium (W3C) and the FIDO Alliance.

-Additionally, an ISO for mDLs that was established in 2021 is getting a lot of attention and interest from various players (Apple included amongst them).
+Additionally, an ISO for mDLs that was established in 2021 is getting a lot of attention and interest from various players (Apple included among them).